-Today, Novartis is divided into three segments: Pharmaceuticals (now called Innovative Medicines), Alcon, and Sandoz.
-The Pharmaceuticals segment is responsible for the largest part of the total revenue – around 35 billion U.S. dollars.
+Novartis is divided into two segments: Pharmaceuticals (now called Innovative Medicines), and Sandoz.
+The Pharmaceuticals segment is responsible for the largest part of the total revenue – around 38.5 billion U.S. dollars.
 From a regional point of view, Novartis generates the overwhelming part of its revenue in the United States and in Europe.
-In 2018, about 19.1 billion U.S. dollars were generated in Europe and some 17.6 billion dollars in the United States.
+In 2019, about 18 billion U.S. dollars were generated in Europe and over 16 billion dollars in the United States.
 Among Novartis’ top products are immunomodulating drug Gilenya and ophthalmic drug Lucentis.
-It is estimated that Novartis reaches over 800 million people worldwide through its products.
+It is estimated that Novartis reaches around 800 million people worldwide through its products.

-More than nine billion U.S. dollars – almost 18 percent of Novartis’ total revenue – was spent on research and development in 2018.
+More than nine billion U.S. dollars – almost 19 percent of Novartis’ total revenue – was spent on research and development in 2019.
 R&D is a major issue for the top pharmaceutical companies because patent expiration can lead to massive revenue losses.
 Thus, only new medicines with at least a few years of exclusivity can ensure progress and profit.
-At Novartis, such growth products made up more than one third of its total revenues.
+At Novartis, such growth products make up around one third of its total revenues.